Pretrip Money Checklist for Travelers

 I pack the following and keep it all safe in my money belt.

-What NOT to bring: Foreign currency (unless you have some left from a previous visit).
+What NOT to bring: Foreign currency (unless you have some left from a previous visit) or prepaid cash cards

 Pretrip Checklist

-For smooth use of your debit and credit cards overseas, make sure to:
+For smooth use of your debit and credit cards, make sure to:

 Check your cards' expiration dates.
 If your card will expire during or soon after your trip, get a new one.

 Know your PIN.
-Make sure you know the four-digit PIN for all of your cards, both debit and credit.
-Request it if you don't have one, as it may be required for some purchases in Europe.
-It's important to contact your bank well before your trip to request a PIN (if your bank says the PIN is only for cash withdrawals, ask for it anyway); allow time to receive this information by mail.
-Memorize your PIN by number rather than by letter, since you may encounter a keypad with only digits.
+Make sure you know the four-digit PIN for each of your cards, both debit and credit.
+Request it if you don't have one, as it may be required for some purchases.
+Allow time to receive the information by mail — it's not always possible to obtain your PIN online or by phone.

 Adjust your ATM withdrawal limit.
-Find out how much you can take out daily and ask for a higher daily withdrawal limit if you want to get more cash at once.
-If your bank charges a flat fee per transaction (explained below), you'll save money by withdrawing larger amounts.
-I prefer a higher limit that allows me to take out more cash at each ATM stop; some travelers prefer to set a lower limit as a security measure, in case their card is stolen.
+Find out how much you can take out daily and ask for a higher daily limit if you want to get more cash at once.
+If your bank charges a flat fee per transaction (explained below), you'll save money by making fewer withdrawals.
+I prefer a higher limit that allows me to take out more cash all at once; some travelers prefer to set a lower limit as a security measure.

-Note that European ATMs will withdraw funds only from checking accounts.
-Make sure your checking account balance is healthy before you go, or know how to use your bank's app to move funds.
-(You are unlikely to be able to dip into your savings account or transfer funds between accounts from a European ATM.)
+Note that European ATMs will withdraw funds only from checking accounts, not savings accounts.
+Make sure your checking account balance is healthy before you go or plan to use your bank's app to move funds.
+(You are unlikely to be able to transfer funds between accounts from a European ATM.)
 See my further tips for using ATMs in Europe.

-2. A Visa or MasterCard international transaction fee (1 percent; a few banks absorb this fee for you)
+- A Visa or MasterCard international transaction fee (less than 1 percent; a few banks absorb this fee for you)

 While these fees are legal, they're basically just a way for banks to wring a few more dollars out of their customers.
 Before you travel, ask your bank how much you'll pay in fees for debit-card cash withdrawals and credit-card charges.

-If you're getting a bad deal, consider getting a new debit or credit card.
-Shop around.
+If you're getting a bad deal, consider getting a new card.
+Shop around; you can compare credit cards' foreign transaction fees on Bankrate.
 Some companies offer lower international fees than others — and some don't charge any at all.
 Reputable no-fee cards include those from Capital One, as well as Charles Schwab debit cards.
 Most credit unions and some airline loyalty cards have low-to-no international transaction fees.
-Bankrate has a good chart that compares major credit cards and their currency-conversion fees.